pratikbhumkar/ToyRobot-TS/README.md

-# ToyRobot-TS
-A TypeScript variant of the ToyRobot.
+# A TypeScript version of ToyRobot.